ArzuVon/BigO/README.md

 ### Algorithm

 - A set of well-defined instructions to solve a particular problem
+- Analogy a thourough wake up
+- Analogy of everyday routine
+- Analogy a in depth day at work
 - An algortithm should have inputs and outputs

 - Each step should be clear and unambiguous